isaaclyman/recipes/site/content/post/decoding-cupbop-uglybop-level-4.md

 date: 2020-10-13T18:54:39.742Z
 description: >-
   This is a complete recipe for making Cupbop (the UglyBop) at home.
-"Copycat," if you will, but might as well be the real thing because I'm not messing around.
-I've been researching and tinkering for months now.
+"Copycat," if you will, but it's as good as the real thing.
+I've been researching and tinkering for months.
 Decoded and written by Porter Lyman.
 image: /img/img_20201027_180003_3.jpg
 ---
 This is for the UglyBop with heat level 4.